 - unilateral conduct;

 - damages for breach of competition rules.

 The structure of the prohibition on anticompetitive agreements in the Danish Competition Act is similar to the EU structure.
 Section 6 contains the general prohibition and is comparable to article 101(1) TFEU, whereas section 8 is comparable to article 101(3) TFEU.
-Practice from the Commission and the ECJ is used when interpreting the prohibition on anticompetitive agreements in the Competition Act.
+Case law from the Commission and the ECJ is used when interpreting the prohibition on anticompetitive agreements in the Competition Act.
 The EU block exemptions have been implemented in Denmark, and agreements subject to the Competition Act may thus benefit from the block exemptions.

 Section 7 of the Danish Competition Act provides a de minimis exemption according to which the rules on anticompetitive agreements do not apply to agreements or concerted practices between undertakings which have:

 - a combined yearly turnover of less than 1 billion kroner and a combined market share of less than 10 per cent for the relevant goods or services; or